 Then Jesus makes a promise to the disciples, encouraging them that he will not leave them alone in all this work: ‘And behold, I am with you to the end of the age.’

 - The coming of the Spirit involved three elements: sound, visible appearance, and experiencing a miracle.
 The sound from heaven filled the whole house like the whirling of a mighty wind.
 The wind is one of several fluid types that refer to the Holy Spirit (oil, fire, and water), revealing His sovereignty and unpredictable way of moving.

 - Although the baptism of the Spirit and the baptism of fire are mentioned in the same statement (Matt.
 3:11, 12; Luke 3:16, 17), they constitute two separate and distinct events.
 The former is a baptism of blessing, the latter of judgment.

 - On the day of Pentecost, believers not only had the presence of the Spirit dwelling in them but were also filled with Him.

 The Feast of Pentecost, embodying the pouring out of the Holy Spirit, took place fifty days after the Feast of the First Fruits, which symbolized the resurrection of Christ.
 On the occasion of these Pentecosts, the disciples were all in one mind, in one place.

 Jesus’ command to the disciples still applies today.
 Today’s disciples of Jesus must also fulfill this commandment.
-If you are one of his disciples, you too can fulfill this commandment.
+If you are one of his disciples, you, too, can achieve this commandment.
 You can tell those around you about the Saviour and tell them about what Jesus is doing in your life as one of His children and friend.
-In this way, you too are fulfilling the Great Commission of the Lord Jesus.
+In this way, you are fulfilling the Great Commission of the Lord Jesus.

-Thank you for the willingness you have shown by reading our article written kindly for you!
+I appreciate your willingness to read our article written kindly for you!
 Next, you can play a trivia game about Pentecost.
-Take care of your heart, for from it flow all the springs of life.
+Take care of your heart, for all the springs of life flow from it.

 Quizlet about The Pentecost Day